uatthaphon/laravel-activity-monitor/README.md

 ...
 ```

-Try and see it return collection of `ActivityMonitor` model
+Try and see.
+It will return collection of `ActivityMonitor` model

 ```php
 use AMView;